Deploy a project to an environment

 If you encounter an error message such as 503 Service unavailable after deploying a project to the target environment and starting a recipe, you must refresh the recipe's schema.
 This allows you to fix any broken external dependencies.

-To refresh the recipe schema:
+Complete the following steps to refresh the recipe schema:

 1